micmejia/bible-dump/AMPC/Luke/Luke 9.md

-And as He was praying, the appearance of His countenance became altered (different), and His raiment became dazzling white [[^m]flashing with the brilliance of lightning].
+And as He was praying, the appearance of His countenance became altered (different), and His raiment became dazzling white [flashing with the brilliance of lightning].